Minetown/MobHeads/README.md

 ## (Re-)generating the head overview

+This step should be automatically performed by a GitHub action.
+To do it manually, follow the instructions below.
 The scripts for this project are written in python and the required dependencies can be found in [requirements.txt](requirements.txt).
 To regenerate the head overview, you need to execute the following command: